-When James Milton Henry was born about 1842, in Gwinnett, Georgia, United States, his father, Mathew Henry, was 43 and his mother, Phoebe Josephine Lee, was 32.
-He died on 15 March 1864, in Warwickshire, England, United Kingdom, at the age of 22.
+When James Milton Henry was born about 1842, in Gwinnett, Georgia, United States, his father, Mathew Henry, was 44 and his mother, Phoebe Josephine Lee, was 34.
+He died on 15 March 1864, in Warwickshire, England, United Kingdom, at the age of 23.

-1 English and French: from a Germanic personal name composed of the elements haim, heim ‘home’ + rīc ‘power’, ‘ruler’, introduced to England by the Normans in the form Henri.
+English, French, Walloon, and West Indian (mainly Jamaica and Haiti): from a personal name composed of the ancient Germanic elements haim, heim ‘home’ + rīc ‘power, ruler’, introduced to England by the Normans in the form Henri.
 During the Middle Ages this name became enormously popular in England and was borne by eight kings.
 Continental forms of the personal name were equally popular throughout Europe.
 In the period in which the majority of English surnames were formed, a common English vernacular form of the name was Harry, hence the surnames Harris (southern) and Harrison (northern).
 Official documents of the period normally used the Latinized form Henricus.
-In medieval times, English Henry absorbed an originally distinct Old English personal name that had hagan ‘hawthorn’.
-Compare Hain 2 as its first element, and there has also been confusion with Amery.2 Irish: Anglicized form of Gaelic Ó hInnéirghe ‘descendant of Innéirghe’, a byname based on éirghe ‘arising’.3 Irish: Anglicized form of Gaelic Mac Éinrí or Mac Einri, patronymics from the personal names Éinrí, Einri, Irish forms of Henry.
-It is also found as a variant of McEnery .
+In medieval times, English Henry absorbed an originally distinct Old English personal name that had hagan ‘hawthorn’ (compare Hain 2) as its first element, and there has also been confusion with Amery.
+In North America, the English form of the surname has absorbed cognates from other languages, e.g. German Heinrich , and also their derivatives, e.g. Swedish Henriksson (see Henrikson ).
+Compare Henri .